The Smurfette Principle: Web Comics

 - Female characters in Drowtales heavily outweigh the male ones both in numbers and importance.
 This is a deliberate attempt to correct the male-heavy presentation of the Drow in the Forgotten Realms setting, despite their matriarchal society.
 It also easily demonstrates just how flexible female characterization can be at its best, and how unnecessary this trope tends to be.

 - Hanna Is Not a Boy's Name has an almost all-male cast.
 Out of half-a-dozen protagonists, only one is a girl and the another recurring woman is a villain.

-This is lampshaded early on in the Insecticomics where Kickback claims that viewers had complained that the comic didn't have any female characters and uses this as a justification to vote to change Laserbeak's gender to female.
+- This is lampshaded early on in the Insecticomics where Kickback claims that viewers had complained that the comic didn't have any female characters and uses this as a justification to vote to change Laserbeak's gender to female.
 Somehow.

-Terra the earthworm in 1/0.
-This is lampshaded by the fact that the Interactive Author initially didn't want any female characters because he wanted his male characters to remain romantically frustrated.
-When it became clear Ho Yay would be the inevitable result, he relented and added her â€” and made her a lesbian, so the guys would still be frustrated.
+- Terra the earthworm is introduced in 1/0 after the Interactive Author initially didn't want any female characters.
+He wanted his three male characters to remain romantically frustrated, but when it became clear Ho Yay would be the inevitable result, he relented and added her.
+To spite his characters, he made her a lesbian, so the guys would still be frustrated.

 - The primary protagonist group of 8-Bit Theater would be Fighter, Thief, Red Mage, and Black Mage, plus White Mage.
 Of the five, only White Mage is female, and she only shows up occasionally.